About the MSW program

 If you are enrolled in the two-year program, yes, you can request a change to the three- or four-year program.
 However, if you are enrolled in the three-year or four-year program, you must request a change to the two-year program BEFORE the add/drop deadline because of field hours and corresponding courses.
 All switches prior to the first semester’s add/drop deadline are possible, but require the approval of the assistant dean of admissions and scholarship programs.
 All switches after the first add/drop deadline must be made through your academic advisor.

 Do you offer the MSW program at locations other than Los Angeles?

 Yes.
 The MSW program is also available online through the Virtual Academic Center.
 The online program offer the same MSW program and same faculty at the University Park campus.
 Not all departments and corresponding classes are available on all platforms.

 What orientation activities does the school provide for new students?

 We require all new students to attend orientation sessions that introduce you to campus resources, support services, curriculum, financial aid, field instruction and technology.
 New students also participate in a community immersion experience in which faculty-led teams explore Southern California’s urban neighborhoods to help students begin thinking about the influence communities and social networks have on people’s lives.
 An international student advisor also is available to help foreign students become oriented to the school.

 Is student housing available?

 Yes.
 Around the University Park campus, USC Housing offers a wide variety of housing options for graduate students, from residence halls to apartments.
 Most MSW students do not live in university housing since the Los Angeles area has numerous interesting communities in which to live, many within a reasonable commuting distance from USC.
-If you decide to apply for housing, we recommend that you meet the January 15 application deadline for the MSW program so that you can receive your admission decision as early as possible — housing applications may only be submitted once you have been admitted to USC.
+If you decide to apply for housing, we recommend that you meet the earliest application deadline for the MSW program so that you can receive your admission decision as early as possible — housing applications may only be submitted once you have been admitted to USC.

 About applying for admission